Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/03-component-unmount/README.md

 ```

-- should return count equals 3 when it waits 3 times for next update:
+Should return count equals 3 when it waits 3 times for next update:

 ### ./src/polling.hooks.spec.ts

 ```diff
 ...

 + it('should return count equals 3 when it waits 3 times for next update', async () => {
 +   // Arrange
 +   const pollingTime = 500;